Cleaning & Organizing

 Shred free return labels you receive in the mail, along with any envelopes with your name and address.
 Thieves often pair this with what you post on social media (family member names, work history) to piece together your identity.
 When writing your return address on an envelope, omit your name.
 Here are some more things an identity thief doesn’t want you to know.

 Don’t toss resume copies or drafts without shredding.
-Resumes hand crooks your name, phone number, address, email address, employment past, and education history in one convenient piece of paper.
+Resumes hand crooks your name, phone number, address, email address, employment past, and education history in one convenient piece of paper, hence why it’s so important to shred documents and not simply throw them out.

 Extra birth announcements